benzino98/plaschema/memory-bank/activeContext.md

 4. **Testing Priority**: Focusing on feature tests for critical admin operations first, then expanding to browser tests.
 Need to add tests for the newly implemented permission system, activity logging functionality, and responsive image handling.

-5. **Caching Implementation**: Implemented file-based caching for frequently accessed data with clear invalidation strategies.
-Added a new middleware for consistent cache headers to improve browser caching.
-We're caching news listings, provider data, and unread message counts with appropriate expiration times.
-Planning to move to Redis in the future for better performance.
+5. **Caching Implementation**: Implemented Redis-based caching with a comprehensive CacheService for improved performance and cache management.
+Added automatic cache invalidation through model observers and enhanced cache key generation.
+Implemented cache tagging for more targeted cache clearing and improved the overall caching strategy.

 6. **Contact Message Management**: